 In 1987, we adopted an Employee Investment Plan, qualified under Section 401(k) of the Internal Revenue Code, which is a retirement savings plan covering substantially all of our U.S. employees, now referred to as the Adobe 401(k) Retirement Savings Plan.
 Under the plan, eligible employees may contribute up to 65% of their pretax or after-tax salary, subject to the Internal Revenue Service annual contribution limits.
-In fiscal 2015, we matched 50% of the first 6% of the employee's eligible compensation.
-We contributed \$25.7 million, \$24.8 million and \$22.3 million in fiscal 2015, 2014 and 2013, respectively.
-Adobe is under no obligation to continue matching future employee contributions and at the Company's discretion may change its practices at any time.
+In fiscal 2016, we matched 50% of the first 6% of the employee's eligible compensation.
+We contributed \$33.4 million, \$25.7 million and \$24.8 million in fiscal 2016, 2015 and 2014, respectively.
+We are under no obligation to continue matching future employee contributions and, at our discretion, may change our practices at any time.